commaai/msgq/README.md

 <details>
 <summary>Under the hood</summary>

+The message queue copies data on send and receive.
+A fake implementation is also available for deterministic testing.

 ### Storage
 The storage for the queue consists of an area of metadata, and the actual buffer.
 The metadata contains: